soluling/I18N/README.md

 This will create `NtPluralData.pas`, `NtNumberData.pas`, `PluralData.cs` and `NumberData.cs`.

-With little effort I can make CldrToCode.exe to create Java, TypeScript and Python files too.
+With little effort we can make CldrToCode.exe to create Java, TypeScript and Python files too.

 ## Localization

 If you plan to localize your application using multiple patterns strings, you better use a localization tool that has support for grammatical numbers and grammatical genders.
-[Soluling](http://www.soluling.com) has excellent support for multiple patterns, and it supports ASP.NET, .NET, Angular, React, Delphi, Python, Java, and many more.
+[Soluling](http://www.soluling.com) has excellent support for multiple patterns, and it supports ASP.NET, .NET, Angular, React, Delphi, Python, Java, plus more than 100 other file and database formats.

 Soluling supports continuous localization, machine translation, interactive fuzzy matching enabled translation memory, interactive terminology, import/export, build tools, and cloud translation.

 ![NewTool.png](https://github.com/jaska45/I18N/blob/master/Other/Screenshot.png)

 You can download Soluling from [here](https://www.soluling.com/Download).

+**Note!** At the moment, Soluling is a Windows application and works only on Windows.
+However, we plan to release a web-based version soon.